Gluten-Free Carrot Cake for Two

 This post may contain affiliate links.
 Read my disclosure policy.

-Make a pair of mini carrot cakes with this easy recipe for Gluten Free Carrot Cake for Two.
-Enjoy this spring dessert favorite with just enough to share.
-These tender little grain-free mug cakes are studded with walnuts and raisins, and topped with a creamy and tangy Greek yogurt cream cheese frosting.
+It’s so easy to make a pair of Gluten Free Mini Carrot Cakes so you can enjoy a favorite spring dessert with just enough to share.
+Yes, this recipe makes two moist and tender little cakes in ramekins.
+They are studded with walnuts and raisins, and, of course, you can’t forget a creamy and tangy Greek yogurt cream cheese frosting to top them off!

-When spring arrives, it’s Lemon Bars and Strawberry Cake.
+When spring arrives, it’s Lemon Bars and Gluten Free Strawberry Cake.
 And for me… carrot cake!
+Here’s why I especially love making mini carrot cakes…

-Since I have little self-control when I have an entire Gluten Free Carrot Cake sitting in front of me, I knew I had to turn it into one of my perfectly portioned gluten-free desserts for two!
+• You get your own cake.
+Since I have little self-control when I have an entire Gluten Free Carrot Cake or a dozen or two Gluten Free Carrot Cake Cupcakes sitting in front of me, I knew I had to turn it into one of my perfectly portioned gluten-free desserts for two!

 A spoon resting on the side of a ramekin fill of carrot cake with cream cheese frositng.

-Let’s gather what is needed to make this sweet treat.
+Let’s gather what is needed to make these mini carrot cakes.
 Here is a quick overview with some ingredient info for you.
-But you can get the full amounts in the recipe card at the bottom of the post.
+But you can get the full amounts and detailed step-by-step instructions in the recipe card at the bottom of the post.

 For the cake: